 - Click the settings icon () on the collapsible panel, then click Article settings to open the article settings panel.

 - Under Visible to, click the drop-down menu, then select an option to

 determine which users can view this article.Guide admins and agents with publishing permissions can set view permissions.
 Agents who do not have publish permissions anywhere will not see this option, and view permissions will default to agents and admins.
 You can make the article visible to:

 - Agents and managers

-- A custom user segment (see Creating user segments to restrict access).
-Only twenty custom user segments appear in the drop-down; use search if you have more user segments.
+- A custom user segment, see Creating user segments to restrict access.
+Only twenty user segments appear in the drop-down; use search if you have more user segments.